shwetasrivastava/node.js-hana-client/README.md

 https://help.sap.com/viewer/0eec0d68141541d1b07893a39944924e/2.0.02/en-US/58c18548dab04a438a0f9c44be82b6cd.html

-If you want to use an ORM for node with hana use the below npm package:- https://www.npmjs.com/package/ohana-node-orm
+If you want to use an ORM for node with hana use the below npm package https://www.npmjs.com/package/ohana-node-orm